Accessibility Plan and Policies

 Information and Communications

 The Group is committed to meeting the communication needs of people with disabilities.
-We will consult with people with disabilities to determine their information and communication needs.
-We will ensure that all new websites and content on those websites conform with WCAG 2.0, Level A.
+We will continue to consult with people with disabilities to determine their information and communication needs and ensure that all new websites and content on those websites conform with WCAG 2.0, Level A.

 The Group will ensure that:

-Prior to January 1, 2016, The Group will develop and put in place a process for developing individual accommodation plans and return-to-work policies for employees that have been absent due to a disability.
-In addition, The Group will ensure the accessibility needs of employees with disabilities are taken into account in situations in which it is using performance management, career development and redeployment processes.
+The Group has a process for developing individual accommodation plans and return-to-work policies for employees that have been absent due to a disability, which are available upon request.
+In addition, the Group will ensure the accessibility needs of employees with disabilities are taken into account in situations in which it is using performance management, career development and redeployment processes.

 The Group will take the following steps to prevent and remove other accessibility barriers identified: